steqeq/0000/docs/how-to/fine-tuning-llms/kernel-fusion-using-ck.md

 - M/N Per XDL refers to M/N size for Instinct accelerator Matrix Fused Multiply Add (MFMA) instructions operating on a per-wavefront basis.
 - A/B K1 is related to the data type.
 It can be any value ranging from 1 to K Per Block.
 To achieve the optimal load/store performance, 128bit per load is suggested.
 In addition, the A/B loading parameters must be changed accordingly to match the A/B K1 value; otherwise, it will result in compilation errors.

 Conditions for achieving computational load balancing on different hardware platforms can vary.
-Use [ckProfiler](https://github.com/ROCm/composable_kernel/tree/develop/profiler) to obtain the optimal solution of tunable parameters.

 ### Instantiate and run the templated kernel